godalming123/tinytile/readme.md

  - Add configuration for pointers via libinput
  - Add fullscreen windows (the current implementation is very naive)
  - Add maximised windows (the current implementation is also naive)
+ - Make new windows launch on the center of the focused monitor
  - Make draging a popup drag the parent
  - Support changing keymaps in the config.h
  - Add font rendering using pango